molily/molily.de/_posts/2020-11-21-testing-angular.md

 Using Angular’s [FormBuilder](https://angular.io/guide/reactive-forms#using-the-formbuilder-service-to-generate-controls), we create the `form` property, the topmost form group.
 Inside, there is another form group for the address-related fields.

-The form controls are declared with their initial values (mostly empty, thus `null`) and their validators.
+The form controls are declared with their initial values (mostly empty, hence `null`) and their validators.

-The template uses the `formGroup`, `formGroupName` and `formControlName` directives to associate elements with a form group or control, respectively.
-The stripped-down structure with the `name` control looks like this:
+The Component template uses the `formGroup`, `formGroupName` and `formControlName` directives to associate elements with a form group or control, respectively.

+The stripped-down form structure with only one control looks like this:

 ```html
 <form [formGroup]="form">